 Please call City Hall at 425.263.8000 if a meeting is cancelled.

-- The applicant provides false or misleading information.
+1. The applicant/User provides false or misleading information.

-- The City retains the right to deny the space to any user whose planned use of the space does not comply with these terms or applicable City policy.
-Violations of these terms may result in denial of future access to the space.
+3. The City retains the right to deny the facilities to any User whose planned use does not comply with these terms or applicable City policy.
+Violation of these terms may result in denial of future access to the facilities.

-- For any other reasons at the discretion and convenience of the City.
+4. For any other reason at the discretion and convenience of the City.